 pots and pans logo

-We also have a page on good Cookware--not just "good for induction use", but really good--it's worthwhile reading for every cook, whether or not you have or are contemplating getting induction.
-(And, as with induction equipment, we also offer you the opportunity to purchase top-quality induction-ready cookware at attractive prices.)
+We also have a page on good Cookware—not just "good for induction use", but really good--it's worthwhile reading for every cook, whether or not you have or are contemplating getting induction.

 Using This Site